tskit-dev/tsdate/docs/usage.md

 If the {ref}`method<sec_methods>` used for dating involves discrete time slices, `tsdate` scales quadratically in the number of time slices chosen.
-For greater temporal resolution, you are thus advised to use the `variational_gamma` method, which does not discretize time.
+For greater temporal resolution, you are thus advised to use the `variational_gamma` method, which does not discretise time.

 #### Optimisations